GuledAli30/aws-wordpress/README.md

 - An AWS account
 - SSH access to the EC2 instance
 - Basic knowledge of command-line interface (CLI)
-- A GitHub account
-- Git installed on your local machine

 ## Setting up the EC2 Instance